-- Turn off the visibility of the 3D Surface layer by unchecking it in the Object Manager.
+- Turn off the visibility of the 3D Surface layer by unchecking it in the Contents window.

 - Use the Z axis of the surface map to vertically arrange the contour maps at the correct elevation value.
 You can zoom in and use the arrow keys to position the maps exactly at the correct elevation value.

-- You may need to then drag and drop the contour maps in the Object Manager to a new order so that the maps are drawn correctly (the maps on the bottom of the stack are underneath all the upper maps).
+- You may need to then drag and drop the contour maps in the Contents window to a new order so that the maps are drawn correctly (the maps on the bottom of the stack are underneath all the upper maps).